 The excellent academic education that tackled cutting-edge topics in daily industrial business provided me with a sound understanding of how modern companies work.
 This unique combination equipped me with the right skills to drive value innovation in my projects.
 Korwin Schelkle Alumni Master of Science in Industrial Chemistry Entrepreneurial Thinking and Engagement You will formulate and discuss ideas based on the diverse economic realities and learn to see from multiple vantage points.
 The unique joint degree programme equips you not only with the technical knowledge, but also with the business and cultural aspects of the subject.
 Industry Relevance Our professors - the world's best - are industry experts and active researchers.
 This allows you to learn from a curriculum that is built around the latest technological trends and knowledge.
 Highest International Standards You will receive a holistic learning experience with the local lecturers from academia and industry.
 Our TUM modules are covered by professors who fly in from Germany on an exclusive teaching basis to ensure that you receive their undivided attention.
 Global Prospects You can choose to complete your internship and thesis in Singapore or anywhere in the world with a company, university or research institute.
 Your internationally recognised degree and experience is a great boost to your profile for future global job opportunities.
-TUMCREATE TUMCREATE is a joint programme between the Technical University of Munich (TUM) and the Nanyang Technological University (NTU).
-The electromobility institute brings together the expertise and innovation of Germany and Singapore to drive innovation and shape the future of sustainable mobility by tackling issues ranging from molecules to the megacity.
-Graduates have the opportunity to apply for positions at TUMCREATE, especially if your interest lies in the area of transportation and mobility research.
-Industry Outlook Did you know that the core of the chemical industry is shifting to Asia by 2030?
+TUMCREATE TUMCREATE was founded in 2010 as a research arm to foster research collaborations between Singapore and other top universities in the world in the advancement electromobility, smart cities, medical technology and now food science.
+To date, TUMCREATE contributed more than close to 650 publications, developed 10 patents and innovations with more than 69 PhD candidates successfully trained in various specialisations.
+Graduates have the opportunity to apply for positions at TUMCREATE, especially if your interest lies in the areas of energy, medical technology and food science.

+Did you know that the core of the chemical industry is shifting to Asia by 2030?
 The Chemical Industry in Asia The current growth rate of Asia cannot be matched by any other region in the world.
 In the past two decades, Asia has driven economic growth and almost half of global chemical sales are owned by chemical companies from Asia.
 As the global economy expands towards the east, by 2035, at least half of the top 10 chemical companies will be based in Asia or the Middle East.
 To satisfy the demand in Asia, several European chemical companies have already shifted their activities to Asia and will continue to do so.
 Several key end markets have been driving the demand for chemicals, such as the automotive, construction and pulp industries.
 Additionally, more than 50% of worldwide building activities are taking place in Asia.
 Today, China accounts for 60% of worldwide cement production, followed by India.
 Besides building activities, new construction and renovation projects are partially associated with enormous increases in energy consumption, something which is in turn detrimental to energy efficiency and can be reduced by "intelligent materials".
-The construction industry is the most important industry in China and India.
+The construction industry is the most important industry in Source: A.T.
+Kearney, Inc., Singapore Economic Development China and India.
 Other Asian countries, such as Vietnam and Thailand, are experiencing a construction boom with significant growth rates and infrastructural improvements.
 Tomorrow's chemical experts are required to be versatile strategists and should seize the opportunities in the Asian chemical industry.